-Removing a Wire Snare from 854 Divot
+Removing a Wire Snare from #854 Divot

-A team of rangers and biologists successfully removed a wire snare from the neck of a bear.
+A team of park rangers and biologists successfully removed a wire snare from the neck of a bear.

-In mid July 2014, #854 arrived at Brooks River with two yearlings.
+In mid-July 2014, #854 arrived at Brooks River with two yearlings.
 After fishing in the lower Brooks River for a day or two the family disappeared for about two weeks.
 When she returned on July 28, she had only one yearling and a wire snare tightly constricting her neck.

-Katmai is a large park, but wild animals do not recognize our political boundaries. #854 likely got caught in an illegally set, out of season, snare designed to capture wolves.
-Four days before she returned to Brooks River, she was photographed outside of the park (see first photo at right) with the wire snare around her neck.
+Katmai is a large park, but wild animals do not recognize our political boundaries. #854 likely got caught in an illegally set, out of season snare designed to capture wolves.
+Four days before she returned to Brooks River, she was photographed outside of the park (near King Salmon) with a wire snare around her neck.

 Rangers and park biologists tracked #854 and her yearling to a small stream that drains the eastern slopes of Dumpling Mountain.
 On July 30, park staff tranquilized #854 and successfully removed the snare.
-The snare had cut about one inch (2.5 cm) deep into her neck.
-Luckily for the bear, the snare had not completely penetrated her epidermal layer.
+The snare had cut into her neck about one inch (2.5 cm) deep.
+Luckily the snare had not completely penetrated her epidermal layer.

-By October, 2014, this bear and her yearling cub appeared very fat and healthy.
+By October 2014, this bear and her yearling cub appeared very fat and healthy.
 By removing the snare, park staff rectified a mistake and gave this bear family the best chance of survival.